 At this location, I found it difficult to imagine the bustling village that had existed right here.

 As me, Andrew, and Ernie stood reflecting upon what was once Alt-Bergfeld, Ernie took a few steps back, and suddenly declared with surprise, “WOW!
-Look at that tree! ” He said that he had not notified it to be so large the last time he had been at the site.
+Look at that tree! ” He said that he had not noticed it to be so large the last time he had been at the site.
 Just the way that oak amazed him, I had to take a photo.
 That was fantastic, I think we should all react similarly to trees.

 On the marble cairn, it’s called Old Barkfield.
 But you know, from the beginning to the end of the village’s life, it’s inhabitants spoke German.
 None of them would’ve called it “Old Barkfield”.
 The translation seems unnecessary.
 I mean, we don’t call Kleefeld “Clover Field”, do we?
 (Pretty sure that’s what it translates to…)